kura-labs-org/kuralabs_deployment_2/README.md

-# kuralabs_deployment_1
+# kuralabs_deployment_2
-CI/CD pipeline deployment 1
+Testing stage of the CI/CD pipeline deployment 2